Automatgevär m/42: Design

 The Ag m/42 is operated by means of a direct impingement gas system, similar to that of the later, French MAS-49 rifle.
 The Ag m/42 also uses a tilting breech block like the Tokarev SVT-38/SVT-40, the MAS-49 and FN FAL rifles.
 The Ag m/42 is ammunition specific since it does not have an adjustable gas port or valve to adjust the rifle to various propellant and projectile specific pressure behavior.

-The Ag m/42 rear sight has two bullet drop compensation options, one calibrated for spitzer m/41 ammunition and one for round-nose m/94 ammunition.
-Which one is installed can be seen between the sight screw and the range window.
+The Ag m/42 was designed and adopted at a time when the Swedish military introduced new service ball ammunition.
+To enable the rifle to be correctly used with new and old service ball ammunition at various ranges, the rear sight has two user interchangeable bullet drop compensation (BDC) options.
+One BDC cam wheel is calibrated for spitzer m/41 ammunition and one BDC cam wheel is calibrated for round-nose m/94 ammunition.
+Which BDC option is installed by the user can be seen between the sight screw and the range window.
 The bullet image (spitzer or round nose bullet) should match the ammunition used.
 With a hand adjustable elevation screw on the left side of the rear sight can be adjusted for bullet drop in 100 m increments.

-Ammo
+The BDC option calibrated for round-nose m/94 ammunition offers 200 m less maximum range setting.

+Ammunition

+Feeding

 The Ag m/42 uses the 6.5×55mm cartridge loaded into a removable 10-round box magazine.
 In practice, however, the magazine usually remained attached to the rifle while it was loaded from the top with five-round stripper clips.
 Like the British Lee–Enfield and Soviet SVT-40, the Ag m/42's magazine was intended to be removed only for cleaning.

+m/94 round-nosed ammunition

 The ammunition used by the Swedish military from 1894 was 6.5×55mm skarp patron m/94 projektil m/94 (live cartridge m/94 projectile m/94) service ammunition with a 10.1 g long round-nosed m/94 (B-projectile) bullet.

+m/41 spitzer ammunition

 From 1941 onwards Sweden, which remained neutral during World War II, adopted skarp patron m/94 prickskytte m/41 (live cartridge m/94 sniping m/41) ammunition loaded with a 9.1 g spitzer bullet (D-projectile).
 Besides a pointed nose the m/41 D-projectile also had a boat tail to further reduce aerodynamic drag and replaced the m/94 ammunition loaded with the m/94 projectile for general use.

 From 100 to 800 m with m/41 spitzer ammunition, or 100 to 600 m m with m/94 round-nose ammunition.

 Variants

 Ag m/42B

-The Ag m/42B is different from the m/42 with a stainless steel gas tube.
+The Ag m/42B is a variant of the m/42 with a stainless steel gas tube.

+Inskjutningsgevär 5110

+Ag m/42 modified into a 7.62 NATO caliber spotting rifle for the Pansarvärnspjäs 1110.